too4words/Call-Graph-Builder-DotNet/README.md

 ## How to build the tool

 Please make sure you are using the [StreamPool](https://github.com/too4words/Call-Graph-Builder-DotNet/tree/StreamPool) branch.
 Open ReachingTypeAnalysis.sln and build with Visual Studio.
 Using Visual Studio 2013 or above is recommended.

+### Prerequisites

+Install [Visual Studio 2017](https://www.visualstudio.com/downloads/) with the following workloads:

+* ASP.NET and web development
+* Azure development